rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 It has a handful of features that make it stand out:

-- No schema restrictions
+- No schema restrictions.
-- HashMap support out of the box
+- HashMap support out of the box.
-- Trait object support through the [`rkyv_dyn`] crate
+- Trait object support through the [`rkyv_dyn`] crate.
-- Validation through the [`bytecheck`] crate, suitable for untrusted and potentially malicious data
+- Validation through the [`bytecheck`] crate, suitable for untrusted and potentially malicious data.
-- Safe mutable archives with pinning
+- Safe mutable archives with pinning.

 Reddit user [vlmutolo] also made a [toy benchmark] comparing rkyv against serde and bincode and found that rkyv had promising initial numbers: